jarviscanada/jarvis_data_eng_BrandonAngod/core_java/twitter/README.md

 - TwitterController
   - Proccesses input given to ensure the correct input is supplied and the correct amount of arguments are present.
 Then it will pass along required information to the TwitterService class.
 ## Spring
-- How you managed the dependencies using Spring?
+Used spring to convert dependencies into Bean's to simplify the declaration and usage of each dependency.
+Then used a IoC container to call upon each dependency and instantiate each bean.
 # Test
 Tested using JUnit and Mockito.
-JUnit was mainly to perform integration tests while Mockito was used to unit test the code.
+JUnit performed integration tests while Mockito was used to unit test the code.
 Each test script is built to try out each method with example inputs and outputs to see if the program acts appropriately.
 ## Deployment
-TODO
+Deployed a Docker image into a docker container available for retrieval for anybody who is interested in the project.

 # Improvements
 - Read replies of a tweet